Pendo Review: In-Depth 2026 Analysis

 Product Analytics: Pendo captures behavioral data automatically and makes it retroactively available from installation day.

-The analytics suite includes Data Explorer for ad hoc queries, Paths and Funnels for journey visualization, retention analysis by cohort, and segment-based breakdowns using behavioral data or custom metadata.
+The suite includes Data Explorer for ad hoc queries, Paths and Funnels for journey visualization, retention analysis by cohort, and segment-based breakdowns.
 Pendo's proprietary Product Engagement Score (PES) combines Adoption, Stickiness, and Growth into a single comparable metric.
+AI insights surface trends and anomalies automatically, and collaborative dashboards connect quantitative data with qualitative context from session replays and feedback.

 In-app Guides: Pendo lets teams build walkthroughs, tooltips, and banners without writing code.

-Guide types include lightboxes for onboarding flows and announcements, banners for time-sensitive messages, and tooltips anchored to specific UI elements.
-A Guides Pro tier adds embedded guides (placed inline within the application), A/B testing, conditional branching, cross-app guides for employee-facing deployments, and AI-powered guide creation through a conversational interface.
+Using the Visual Design Studio, teams create guides as an overlay on the live application.
+Guide types include lightboxes for onboarding flows, banners for announcements, and tooltips anchored to specific UI elements.
+A Guides Pro tier adds embedded guides, A/B testing, conditional branching, and AI-powered guide creation.

 Session Replay: Watch what users actually do, connected to everything else Pendo knows about them.